 So don’t give up; don’t give in to the desire to say, “I can’t”, or “It’s not worth it”.
 You are worth it.

 Keep these 10 healthy behaviors where you can see them.
 Practice the affirmations and positive self-feedback.
 Write down your healthy habit goals and monitor the progress of them.
+Create a simpler, more satisfying life, my friend.

 You CAN create healthy habits that stick, and ultimately give yourself the opportunity to live a longer, happier life.